 - Place the seeds in lukewarm water for 24-48 hours.

 - Plant the seeds about 1/3 inch (1 cm) deep and at least 2 inches (5 cm) apart on well-draining soil full of organic matter.

-- To maintain humidity, cover the soil with plastic mulch and let it stay in a bright place with plenty of indirect sunlight.
+- Cover the soil with plastic mulch to maintain humidity and let it stay in a bright place with plenty of indirect sunlight.